 I’m also a minor-key trekker, and am naturally a science fiction and fantasy fan.
 I read The Hobbit starting at the age of six, I, Robot at the age of eight, Dune when I was twelve, Foundation when I was thirteen, and The Chronicles of Thomas Covenant the Unbeliever when I was fifteen.
 Naturally, that isn’t all I’ve read 🙂

 And, without a doubt, I am a role-playing gamer.
-I played AD&D since the age of 15 until my late thirties, and still game (albeit in other mediums) today: if you want some ideas as to why, check out my Old Gamer’s Legacy.
+I played AD&D from the age of 15 until my late thirties, and still game (albeit in other mediums) today: if you want some ideas as to why, check out my Old Gamer’s Legacy.
 I also play computer games, having spent a couple of years engrossed in the world of Norrath (EverQuest).
 I’ve also played Dark Age of Camelot, Asheron’s Call 2, Anarchy Online, EverQuest 2, World of Warcraft and then back to EverQuest 2 again.
-My wife Irene started playing EQ2 in 2006 and now regularly plays more than I do each week.
-It is fun having her at my side as we slay dragons..
+My wife Irene started playing EQ2 in 2006: we slew dragons together for a couple of years.

 Since I was a little kid, I’ve wanted animal friends.
 Allergies and my mobile childhood made this difficult, but now I’m making up for it.
 I started horseback riding when I was 25, continuing until I was about 35.
 My horse Topaz taught me a great deal about how to talk to horses during this time.

 In 2000 I took advantage of an opportunity to relocate to the West Coast.
 I gave up Topaz, whom I was no longer riding actively, and we moved our seven cats and Irene’s horse Spirit out here.
-My wife and I now live in the Lower Mainland of B.C., a place I love more and more each year.
-And I never thought I’d leave Edmonton…well, you just never know, do you?
+My wife and I lived in the Lower Mainland of B.C. for twenty years.
+As of 2021 we have relocated to the West Kootenays because it was becoming too peopley in the Lower Mainland.
+It is worth noting that I never thought I’d leave Edmonton…well, you just never know, do you?

 The rest continues to change daily…